-Key identified considerations include:
+Identified considerations include:

 - St Kilda precinct trunk drain

-- greyhound precinct drainage
+- Greyhound precinct drainage

-- greyhound and NEXY South Wetlands
+- Greyhound and NEXY South Wetlands

-- gross pollutant traps
+- Gross pollutant traps

-- water sensitive urban design.
+- Water Sensitive Urban Design

-How does the community benefit?
+How does the Community Benefit?

 Implementing the projects recommended in this SMP is the key to unlocking the economic and employment benefits of developing the GEP for industrial growth.